sagemath/sagewiki_to_gh-2022-10-10/days17/projects/presagedays/discussion.md

 The following data should go in the same table: http://modular.fas.harvard.edu/Tables/odd_analytic_sha_lower_bound.html

+This is another similar table: http://modular.fas.harvard.edu/Tables/MotiveDecomp_N1-125_k2

+And of course this entire table is similar: http://modular.fas.harvard.edu:8080/mfd (broken usually!)  data available...; it's in a ZODB.

 == The odd part of the intersection matrix of J0(N) ==

 http://modular.fas.harvard.edu/Tables/odd_intersection_matrix_gamma0.html